1. Resources and Technology

 The CTL is here to help!

 Not sure where to begin?
-Looking to talk with someone about your specific HOT moment experience?
+Looking to talk with someone about a challenging classroom experience or facilitating difficult dialogues?
 The CTL is available to support you in this process.
 Email CTLFaculty@columbia.edu to schedule a 1-1 consultation.

 References & Resources